patrimart/monadness-js/README.md

 The Maybe class can be an instance with a defined value (Maybe.Just) or no value (Maybe.None).

+This is a better alternative to throwing errors or returning `undefined` values.
+It lets the type-checker discover errors at compile time.

 ## Static Methods

 ### Maybe.just